-Our Primate Environmental Endocrinology Lab (PEEL) explores how ecological interactions and global environmental change driven by human activity affect non-human primates via the endocrine and immune systems, as well as the gut microbiome.
-We study primates, including humans, across the tropics, including our own research in Uganda, Costa Rica, and Panama, as well as collaborations across Africa, Asia, and Latin America.
+Our Primate Environmental Endocrinology Lab (PEEL) explores how ecological interactions and global environmental change driven by human activity affect primates via the endocrine and immune systems, as well as the gut microbiome.
+We study primates, including humans, around the world, including our own research in Uganda, Costa Rica, and Panama, as well as collaborations across Africa, Asia, Europe, and the Americas.

-Specifically, our lab examines the prevalence of steroidal chemicals in the wild plant foods of primates and how these chemicals influence endocrine systems, behaviors, and populations of various primate species.
-We also examine the effects anthropogenic chemicals, light pollution, ecotourism, research, forest fragmentation, and other ecological and anthropogenic factors on primates as measured by biomarkers of endocrine and immune functioning, the gut microbiome, and behavior.
+Specifically, our lab examines the prevalence of hormone-active chemicals, both naturally-occurring phytosteroids and anthropogenic endocrine-disrupting compounds, in the foods and environments of primates and how these chemicals influence physiology and behavior leading to differences in morbidity, mortality, and reproduction.
+We also examine the effects of light pollution, ecotourism, research, forest fragmentation, and other ecological and anthropogenic factors on primates as measured by biomarkers of endocrine and immune functioning, the gut microbiome, and behavior.

-Research questions with relevance to the dietary ecology of primates and to the evolution of modern human biology currently addressed in PEEL include: How prevalent are endocrine-active chemicals in the diets of various primate species?
+Research questions with relevance to the dietary ecology of primates and evolution of modern human biology currently addressed in PEEL include: How prevalent are endocrine-active chemicals in the diets of various primate species?
 Are there differences in exposure based upon dietary niche (e.g., frugivores vs. folivores) or phylogeny (e.g., monkeys vs. apes)?
 What environmental factors influence the phytosteroid content of wild plants and how does this affect primate feeding behavior?
 Does the ingestion of phytosteroids alter rates of aggressive, anxiety-related, or mating behaviors?
-We are currently addressing these questions using a comparative framework in which we examine the relative exposure to endocrine-active chemicals across various primate species in Africa, Latin America, and Southeast Asia, as well as the physiological and behavioral consequences of exposure for these primates.
+We are currently addressing these questions using a comparative framework in which we examine the relative exposure and susceptibility to endocrine-active chemicals across various primate species in Africa, Latin America, and Asia.

-If you are interested in joining the lab, please email me at email@example.com.
+If you are interested in joining the lab as part of the PhD program, IRES, or as a postdoc, please email me at email@example.com.